mikaem/SISC-Legendre-to-Chebyshev/README.md

 to run a L2C followed by a C2L, checking for accuracy.

-Se also the [github actions setup](https://github.com/mikaem/SISC-Legendre-to-Chebyshev/blob/main/.github/workflows/l2c.yml), which installs the `l2copenblas` environment and does all necessary steps to install and test the code.
+Se also the [github actions setup](https://github.com/mikaem/SISC-Legendre-to-Chebyshev/blob/main/.github/workflows/l2c.yml), which installs the `l2copenblas` environment on both Mac and linux and does all necessary steps to install and test the code.

 # Codespace
 Another simple way to test this code is to create a codespace.
 The `l2copenblas.yml` file in the root folder will then make sure that the codespace creates a conda environment with all necessary dependencies, including OpenBlas and FFTW, already installed.
 Just press the codespace button and wait awhile for the environment to build.
 Then enable the environment and run some tests or test the executable `l2c`.
 In the terminal of the codespace you can for example recreate all figures and table in the [paper](https://github.com/mikaem/SISC-Legendre-to-Chebyshev/blob/main/FMM_paper.pdf):